 Registered address and place of business.
 The headquarter of the Bank is in Belgrade, 1 Španskih boraca Street in Novi Beograd, and its operations are conducted in 1 branch office in the territory of the Republic of Serbia at the same address.
-As at 31 December 2020, the Bank had 38 employees (as at 31 December 2019 had 36 employees).
+As at 31 December 2021, the Bank had 40 employees (as at 31 December 2020 had 38 employees).

 Presentation currency.
-These financial statements are presented in thousand of Serbian Dinars ("RSD"), unless otherwise stated.
+These financial statements are presented in thousands of Serbian Dinars ("RSD"), unless otherwise stated.
 Dinar is the official reporting currency in the Republic of Serbia.